LukeSmithxyz/based.cooking/src/chorizo-and-chickpea-stew.md

 ## Ingredients

 - Chorizo Sausage(s)
-- 1 Red onion
 - 2 Garlic cloves
+- Ginger
-- Paprika, 1 Tsp
+- Paprika, 2 Tsp
 - Cumin, Parsley
-- Can of Cherry or Plum Tomatoes.
-Or just chopped Tomatoes.
-- Juice from half to whole of a Lemon
+- Juice from whole Lemon
 - Chickpeas, 400g ( DRY )
-- Butter or oil, for frying
+- Butter and sunflower oil, for frying

 ## Directions

-1. Fry the sliced Chorizo in butter/oil, alongwith diced Onion and Garlic
+1. Fry the sliced Chorizo in butter, alongwith diced Ginger and Garlic.
+Add oil after a couple mins.
-2. Pour in Tomatoes, lemon-juice, chickpeas, and Cumin & Paprika.
+2. Pour in Lemon-juice, Chickpeas, and Cumin & Paprika.
+Then 100ml of water.
-3. Allow to boil for 5 or so min, until is thickened slightly.
+3. Allow to boil for 5 or so min.
 Add Parsley and then salt to taste.

 ## Contribution

-Recipe originally published at: ( https://www.bbcgoodfood.com/recipes/chorizo-chickpea-stew )
+Recipe modified from original published at: ( https://www.bbcgoodfood.com/recipes/chorizo-chickpea-stew )

 - Siggines - [website](http://jacobsiggins.co.uk)

-;tags: pork stew spanish quick
+;tags: pork soup spanish quick